Leruma United F.C.

-Leruma United are a South African soccer club that plays in the National First Division.
-They are based in Daveyton, Gauteng.
+Leruma United is a South African soccer club based in Daveyton, Gauteng.

 History

 The club played for many years in the Gauteng Stream of the SAFA Second Division before purchasing the National First Division status of Marumo Gallants prior to the start of the 2024–25 National First Division.

-They were relegated in their first season, finishing bottom of the log.
+Leruma was relegated in its first season, finishing bottom of the log.